pmrt/whatshidden/README.md

 # Requirements
 - **Node 12 or greather with npm** [[Download](https://nodejs.org/en/download/)][[How to update node](https://stackoverflow.com/questions/8191459/how-do-i-update-node-js)].
 You can check it by opening your terminal and typing `node -v` and `npm -v`.

-For ARM architectures like most Raspberry Pi's you will need a chromium browser compatible with ARM and change the executablePath ([see FAQ](#how-to-run-whatshidden-in-arm-architectures-like-most-raspberry-pis)).
+For ARM architectures like most Raspberry Pi's, you will need a chromium browser compatible with ARM and change the browser's executable path ([see FAQ](#how-to-run-whatshidden-in-arm-architectures-like-most-raspberry-pis)).

 Minimum 1GB RAM recommended (keep that in mind when buying a new Raspberry Pi).